Asheville vacation rentals

 Fly into Asheville Regional Airport (AVL), which is about 14 miles from downtown (approximately 20 to 30 minutes by car).
 You can take a taxi or a rideshare straight to your Asheville getaway, or rent a car at the airport.
 Popular areas like Downtown Asheville, the River Arts District, and Biltmore Village are all pedestrian-friendly and compact enough to explore on foot.
 (The city also provides a hop-on, hop-off trolley that passes among popular districts.)
 You’ll want to rent a car, however, to explore the numerous hiking trails outside the city and navigate at least a stretch of the 469-mile Blue Ridge Parkway, considered the nation’s most scenic highway.

 Asheville has a subtropical climate, which means that the summer months are warm and humid while winters are comparatively mild.
 From June through August, temperatures peak in the mid-to-high 80s, while December through February they range from the high 20s to the high 40s, with occasional snowfall on the city’s surrounding peaks.
-From March to May and September through early November, Asheville’s temperatures typically hover between the high 50s and the mid-70s, ideal for exploring the area’s picturesque wildflower blooms in spring and foliage during fall.
+From March to May and September through early November, Asheville’s temperatures typically hover between the high 50s and the mid-70s, ideal for staying in one of the local cabins and exploring the area’s picturesque wildflower blooms in spring and foliage during fall.
 However, precipitation is regular throughout the year—so pack accordingly.

 Among Asheville’s most prominent landmarks is this 250-room mansion built for George Washington Vanderbilt II during the height of the Gilded Age.
 The opulent 19th-century chateau (which is the largest privately owned home in the United States) sits on 8,000 acres and comprises sprawling grounds designed by a famous landscape architect.
 Visitors can tour the historic manor and massive estate, which includes a rose garden, farm, shop-filled village, and an award-winning winery.